MatthewChevy/Pexeso/README.md

 # Pexeso
-## Jeden z mojich prvých projektov
+## My second project

-### Martin Plávka, ďakujem za pomoc pri random shuffle
+### Martin Plávka, thank you for your help with random shuffle

-Projekt som robil v čase keď som GIT neovládal, preto je projekt bez commit a branch.
+I did this project when I wasn't familiar with GIT, this is the reason why is project without commit and branch.